Written by Ronald Poon

 This is the final part of the session where teams split off to work independently.
 Once the direction has been set on the overall solution or strategy proposal for each individual workstream, it's time to begin refining the details and creating a “final solution proposal presentation”.

-It’s impressive to see how much can be achieved in just 2 hours of research, summarizing and collaborating!
-Groups usually present their strategy proposals back to the wider team through slide decks or by using a digital whiteboard tool (such as Mural).
+It's remarkable what can be achieved in just 2 hours of research, summarizing, and collaborating!
+Groups usually present their strategy proposals back to the wider team through slide decks or by using a digital whiteboard tool like Mural.

 Getting feedback from the team is CRUCIAL

-Why should you run a idea sprint with your team?
+Why should you run an idea sprint with your team?

 Idea sprints are a great way to get your team energized and aligned on a new product or project.
 They help you and your team: